dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

         app.kubernetes.io/instance: zipkin-instance
     ```

-2. Add the Zipkin URI to the Container Storage Module Observability ConfigMaps.
+2. Add the Zipkin URI to the Container Storage Modules Observability ConfigMaps.
 Based on the manifest above, Zipkin will be running on port 9411.

   {{< hide class="1" >}}  __Note__: Zipkin tracing is currently not supported for the collection of PowerFlex metrics. {{< /hide >}}